Justus2308/png-decoder/README.md

-# PNG de-/encoder from BMP
+# PNG de-/encoder from/to BMP
 ## About
 This is a simple terminal-based application to decode files from PNG to BMP and back.